techno-sorcery/dwm/README.md

 # dwm
-My personal build of DWM, customized with a set of "common sense" and spectrwm-esque patches and keybinds.
+My personal build of DWM, customized with a set of "common sense", spectrwm-esque patches and keybinds.

 ## Setup